swic-web-dev-fs-2025/final-project-hearyoume/README.md

 - Add Expenses: Enter amount, place, category, and recurrence (one-time or monthly) in the BudgetForm.

-- Persistent Storage: Expenses are saved in `localStorage1 through the useExpenses custom hook.
+- Persistent Storage: Expenses are saved in `localStorage through the useExpenses custom hook.

 - Delete Expenses: Each expense has a delete button to remove it from the list.